python-bonobo/bonobo/docs/guide/services.rst

 Services and dependencies
 =========================

-:Last-Modified: 20 may 2017

-You'll probably want to use external systems within your transformations.
-Those systems may include databases, apis (using http, for example), filesystems, etc.
+You'll want to use external systems within your transformations, including databases, HTTP APIs, other web services, filesystems, etc.

-You can start by hardcoding those services.
-That does the job, at first.

-If you're going a little further than that, you'll feel limited, for a few reasons:
+Hardcoding those services is a good first step, but as your codebase grows, will show limits rather quickly.

 * Hardcoded and tightly linked dependencies make your transformations hard to test, and hard to reuse.
 * Processing data on your laptop is great, but being able to do it on different target systems (or stages), in different